ARSBlue/ToolBox-4-Iris/README.md

 InterSystems IRIS contains a wide range of macros.
 The macros described in the package [arsblue](./arsblue) are not available in InterSystems IRIS, but facilitate the development of applications and increase their readability.

-## DataTypes
+## Data Types

-InterSystems IRIS contains a wide range of DataTypes.
-The DataTypes described in the package [arsblue.datatype](./arsblue/datatype) are not available in InterSystems IRIS, but facilitate the development of applications and increase their readability.
+InterSystems IRIS contains a wide range of data types.
+The data types described in the package [arsblue.datatype](./arsblue/datatype) are not available in InterSystems IRIS, but facilitate the development of applications and increase their readability.

 ## Data Input and Output